thefuzzman/WSP_YM_BB/README.md

 Android APK is not compatible with iOS (Apple)

 Download directly to your device.
 Open your file manager (typically Files).
-You might need to
+You might need to enable untrusted sources.

+Yes, I am an untrusted source.
+Just a random guy on the internet.
+The folks we're doing this with, however, know me and know this is what we're using.

 Want the source?  https://github.com/thefuzzman/AntbotAPK/tree/main.